Resources

 Treaties might include things like:

-- Traditional relationships with land and waters including reparations, entitlements and management
+• Traditional relationships with land and waters including reparations, entitlements and management

-- Strengthening culture and language
+• Strengthening culture and language

-- Economic underpinnings for caring for Country and
+• Economic underpinnings for caring for Country and

-- Business development opportunities.
+• Business development opportunities.

-The first step will be to have a yarn with our Members.
+The Treaty Authority has a Negotiations Register.
+Groups can register their interest with the Treaty Authority.
+The first step is to have a yarn with our Members.

 A family can register its interest.
-Any Traditional Owner group that is satisfied it meets the Minimum Standards in the Treaty Negotiation Framework can make a notification to go onto the Negotiations Database.
+Any Traditional Owner group that is satisfied it meets the Minimum Standards in the Treaty Negotiation Framework can make a notification to go onto the Negotiations Register.
 There is no requirement to be incorporated.

 The Self-Determination Fund has been set up to support Traditional Owners to get Treaty-ready.
 They can help Traditional Owner groups who need support to come together, to form their aspirations for Treaty, to undertake a range of activities to meet the Minimum Standards in the Treaty Negotiation Framework and to prepare to enter negotiations.

 Contact the Self-Determination Fund on 1800 371 103 or on [email protected]

 General